kleijnweb/swagger-bundle/README.md

 Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig (except for dev purposes).

-*SwaggerBundle only supports json in- and ouput, and only YAML Swagger defintions.*
+*SwaggerBundle only supports json in- and output, and only YAML Swagger defintions.*

 Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.